Yellow Claw - When exactly is it going too far?

 by DJ Ron Slomowicz

 Yellow Claw recently unleashed their latest music video "Lick Dat," and it makes me wonder if they've hit a new low for shock tactics.
-Along with Borgore, they've consistently released music videos portraying graphic violence and degrading women as sexual objects.
-While Borgore seems to affect a Borat-ian satirical eye to his videos- which leads to a rabid female following posting "bootie for Borgore" pictures to his Twitter feed and live shows that come off like frat parties, the darker tone in Yellow Claw videoclips (suicide, gun violence) makes them come off much harsher.?
+Along with Borgore, they've consistently released music videos portraying graphic violence and women degraded as sexual objects.
+While Borgore seems to affect a Borat-ian satirical eye to his videos- which leads to a rabid female following posting "bootie for Borgore" pictures to his Twitter feed and live shows that come off like frat parties, the darker tone in Yellow Claw videoclips (suicide, gun violence) makes them come off much harsher.

 Collaborating with the Mightyfools (best known for club hits like "Drum Fail," "Footrocker" and "Go!"), the new single "Lick Dat" incorporates sampled vocal lines about oral sex over a hardstyle beat.
 Not the most original thing in the world, but since the '90s are back in every other EDM subgenre, it's not necessarily that shocking.
 The video, however, features a cooking show chef capturing stray cats to abuse, murder, and cook.
 The meal, flavored with his urine, is served to brazen women who become sexually aroused.
 Get it - women literally eating cat.
 Funny pun, eh?
 Their previous videos have shown graphic lesbian sex, but in this context, they seem to equate female sexuality with cruelty, assault, and murder.